tandroid1/dotfiles/README.md

 Next, you'll need to configure a thing or two.
 Open up config.sh and update it according to your local set up.
 Then, you're ready to source the new .bashrc file.

     cd $HOME/.dotfiles/
-    vim config.sh // or your 'other' favorite text editor
+    vim config.sh # or you can use your 'other' favorite text editor

 Change the DOCROOT path to wherever you plan on keeping all your project repos.